Information For First-Year Students

 Courses cover topics in classical and quantum mechanics, special relativity, atomic and nuclear physics, electricity and magnetism, statistical physics and thermodynamics, astrophysics, materials science, optics, condensed matter physics, electronics, computational physics, contemporary experimental physics, as well as occasional electives in medical physics and general relativity.

-How to get started: See the flowchart for an overview of the introductory courses in the physics and astronomy department.
-It is worth noting that many of the introductory courses in physics are five-week courses, so care will be needed in choosing your courses.
+See the flowchart for an overview of the introductory courses in the physics and astronomy department.